-For new injuries, you will want to have medical providers document symptoms and conditions like significant pain, limited mobility, and psychological responses such as fear and panic resulting from the trauma experienced in the accident.
+For new injuries, you will want to have medical providers document symptoms and conditions such as significant pain, limited mobility, and psychological responses like fear and panic resulting from the trauma experienced in the accident.
 Make sure you tell them that the accident triggered the symptoms.

 For pre-existing conditions, ask your doctor to provide documentation about your treatment and the date you finished treatment.
 For example, if you saw a physical therapist two years ago for six months to treat lower back pain, that would mean that you completed treatment a year and a half ago.
 These records will be important and you will want to get those records from your doctor.
 You will want to show that the injury was successfully treated in the past and that the accident is responsible for your current symptoms.

 Things To Watch Out For In Your Case

 If you have been involved in an accident, you need to be aware of a few things.